-NCCN guidelines for Cutaneous Melanoma (2.2023) state that individuals with the presence of germline mutations in CDKN2a, CDK4, MC1R, BRCA2, BAP1 and potentially other genes, are predisposed to develop single or multiple primary melanomas. (p.
+NCCN guidelines for Cutaneous Melanoma (1.2024) state that individual germline mutations in CDKN2a, CDK4, MC1R, BRCA2, BAP1 and potentially other genes, are at risk to develop single or multiple primary melanomas. (p.
 ME-A 1 of 2)

-NCCN guidelines for Uveal Melanoma (1.2023) include germline BAP1 mutations as a risk factor for developing uveal melanoma. (p.
+NCCN guidelines for Uveal Melanoma (1.2024) include germline BAP1 mutations as a risk factor for developing uveal melanoma. (p.
 UM-A 1 of 2)

-NCCN guidelines for Malignant Pleural Mesothelioma (1.2023) state that approximately 12-16% of patients with pleural or peritoneal mesothelioma have a germline mutation, including in BAP1. (p.
-MPM-A 5 of 8)
+NCCN guidelines for Malignant Pleural Mesothelioma (1.2024) state that approximately 12-16% of patients with pleural or peritoneal mesothelioma have a germline mutation, including in BAP1. (p.
+PM-A 5 of 8)

-NCCN guidelines for Kidney cancer (1.2024) include BAP1 tumor predisposition syndrome in their overview of hereditary renal cell carcinoma syndromes (p.
+NCCN guidelines for Kidney Cancer (1.2025) include BAP1 tumor predisposition syndrome in their overview of hereditary renal cell carcinoma syndromes. (p.
 HERED-RCC-2)